mzsrtgzr2/selfDrivingCar_nanodegree/02_traffic_signs_recognition/README.md

 - EPOCHS = 20
 - BATCH_SIZE = 32
 - LEARNING RATE = 0.0005)
+- OPTIMISER = Adam Optimizer

+I started with 5 EOPCHES to see that I get the neural network to learn.
+Afterwards, I increased it up to a point where I saw there is no visible increase in the Validation accuracy.
+I also tuned the Learning rate to a small value with a small batch size of 32 gave me the Accuracy I look for (more than 0.95).
+I tried different intizalization for the weights (different sigma values) but i found out that the 0.1 variance gave me the better convergance.

+Only after I changed the dataset to grayscale I saw results better than 88%.
+And the Augmentation of the zoom and rotation took the results to > 95% like I wanted it to.

 My results after training the model:
 * Validation Accuracy = **96%**